-Records will be kept confidential and will be held securely on Staff Safe and/or CPOMS as appropriate and retained and in compliance with the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR) and other relevant policies and procedures (for example data retention policies).
+Records will be kept confidential and will be held securely and retained and in compliance with the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR) and other relevant policies and procedures (for example data retention policies).

-Where a pattern is identified, the School/College will implement appropriate action, for example consulting with the LADO enquiry line and following appropriate disciplinary procedures.
+Where a pattern is identified, the School will implement appropriate action, for example consulting with the LADO enquiry line and following appropriate disciplinary procedures.